paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 (eee_4_6_1)=
 ## Introduction

-The importance of the wear-out phenomenon of EEE components is linked to the duration of the mission profile of satellites.
+The importance of the wear-out phenomenon of {term}`EEE` components is linked to the duration of the mission profile of satellites.
 Generally, satellites have a life duration of 5 to 15 years.
 Depending on this life duration, electronic equipment is designed with components for which the life duration is longer.
 However, a majority of the satellites lives longer than expected, and for commercial reasons it can be interesting to extend the lifetime of satellites that are successfully operating in orbit.
-Knowing and managing the risk of EEE components wear out becomes much more relevant in this context.
+Knowing and managing the risk of {term}`EEE` components wear out becomes much more relevant in this context.

 The estimation of wear-out in space applications is a strategic subject as high requests are currently occurring due to the need to assess the possibility to extend the life duration of the satellites.
 The life extension could be assessed taking into account qualification and reliability aspects.
 The assessment of the life extension is needed for business and decommissioning aspects.

 (eee_4_6_2)=
 ## List of main wear-out contributors

 All components can be subjected to wear-out due to different phenomena such as material transformation, diffusion mechanisms and intermetallic growth.
 Generally, for most of them, wear-out will occur only after a very long period of time which is generally much longer than the satellite life.
-This is the main raison why wear-out is not taken into account in the predictive reliability calculation for EEE components.
+This is the main raison why wear-out is not taken into account in the predictive reliability calculation for {term}`EEE` components.
 Nevertheless, in some particular cases, with the increase of stress such as temperature, voltage, thermal cycling, ON / OFF cycles and vibrations, wear-out can occur but generally after a duration higher than the life duration of the system.

 In the specific case of space applications, cumulated radiation dose can create wear-out on specific technologies.
-For some EEE components of the EPPL list, the wear-out occurs in a limited time and is directly due to the technology of these EEE components.
-Some attempts to estimate the wear-out of EEE components have been performed in space applications.
-The ECSS document {cite:t}`eee-ECSS-Q-TM-30-12A` provides the list of components with their possible drifts due to ageing depending on temperature.
+For some {term}`EEE` components of the {term}`EPPL` list, the wear-out occurs in a limited time and is directly due to the technology of these {term}`EEE` components.
+Some attempts to estimate the wear-out of {term}`EEE` components have been performed in space applications.
+The {term}`ECSS` document {cite:t}`eee-ECSS-Q-TM-30-12A` provides the list of components with their possible drifts due to ageing depending on temperature.
 These drifts are based on {term}`test data <Test data>` issued from life tests.
 Unfortunately, as {term}`test data <Test data>` are not always available, the drifts are provided only for a low quantity of technologies with a subjective confidence.

 (eee_4_6_3)=
 ## List of components subjected to wear-out failures

-Among components which are proposed by ESA in its EPPL {cite:t}`eee-EPPL007-37`, only a few of them can be subjected to wear-out.
+Among components which are proposed by {term}`ESA` in its {term}`EPPL` {cite:t}`eee-EPPL007-37`, only a few of them can be subjected to wear-out.
 Examples of such components are listed below:

 -   Plastic film capacitors: wear-out could occur but mainly for high voltage capacitors due to the Corona effect, especially when they are used with low derating; the standard ECSS-Q-ST-30-11C {cite:t}`eee-ECSS-Q-ST-30-11C` requires having a maximum 60% of derating, this value is adequate to minimize the likelihood of premature wear-out.